Former England and Arsenal striker Ian Wright has spoken about his special bond with the primary school PE teacher he says changed his life.

 "It was really nice, simply because he was the first man who showed me any kind of love."

-More than a people have watched the video of Ian Wright being reunited with Mr Pigden in 2010 (below).
+Nearly 2 million people have watched the video of Ian Wright being reunited with Mr Pigden in 2010 (below).